 Touch the Media Player icon at the bottom of the touchscreen to play various types of media through your vehicle's speaker system.
 The media options available to you depend on market region and options chosen at time of purchase.
-For example, you can stream internet radio or podcasts (if equipped with premium connectivity), listen to AM (if equipped), FM, and DAB radio.
-You can also play audio files from a Bluetooth or USB-connected device.
+For example, you can stream internet radio or podcasts (if equipped with premium connectivity), listen to AM (if equipped), FM radio.
+You can also listen to SiriusXM satellite radio (if equipped) and play audio files from a Bluetooth or USB-connected device.